NilavPatel/np-ui-data-grid-package/README.md

     if `[dataSource.isServerOperations]` is set to true then add load function to get data from server side.
     `[dataSource.load]` function has parameters like `pageNumber`, `pageSize`, `sortColumns`, `filterColumns`.
     2.1 `sortColumns` is an array of {column : string, sortDirection: string}.
-        possible values for sortDirection are Ascending, Descending.
+        possible values for sortDirection are asc, desc.
     2.2 `filterColumns` is an array of
-    ````
+    ````javascript
     { column : string, filterOprator: string, filterValue: string, dataType: string}
     ````
-    possible values for **filterOprator** are StartWith, EndWith, Contains, GreaterThan, LessThan, Equals.
+    possible values for **filterOprator** are startsWith, endsWith, contains, gt, ls, equals, notEquals.
     possible values for **dataType** are number, string, date, boolean.
 3.  `[multiColumnSortEnable]`
     if set to true then multiple columns can be sorted.
 Need to set sortEnabled = true in column too.